-This accessibility statement applies to the website of the Ministry for Economic Affairs, Innovation, Digitisation and Energy of the State of North Rhine-Westphalia (MWIDE) published at www.gründen.nrw.
+This accessibility statement applies to the website of the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia (MWIKE) published at www.gründen.nrw.

 Accessibility of this website

-The Ministry of Economic Affairs, Innovation, Digitisation and Energy of the State of North Rhine-Westphalia endeavours to make its websites accessible.
+The Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia endeavours to make its websites accessible.
 Websites should be designed in such a way that they comply with the national legal provisions for the implementation of Directive (EU) 2016/2102 of the European Parliament.
 The following accessibility statement applies to the website www.gründen.nrw and was prepared on 4 November 2020.